Last updated: November 18, 2025

 Forex support and resistance explained

-A more advanced view is to see them not as thin lines, but as broader supply zones and demand zones.
+A more advanced view is to see Forex levels not as thin lines, but as broader supply zones and demand zones.
 A supply zone is an area full of sellers, while a demand zone is packed with buyers.

 For a trader, identifying these key price levels is a vital skill.
-Why?
-Because this is where institutions and banks make their moves, creating significant turning points.
-These levels provide the context you need to make sense of a market’s price movements, allowing you to plan your entries, place strategic stop-losses, and set logical profit targets based on your trading goals.
-They are the foundation of a solid trading plan.
+Forex levels provide the context traders need to make sense of a market’s price movements, allowing them to plan the entries, place strategic stop-losses, and set logical profit targets.

 From a price action (PA) perspective, not all levels are created equal.
 The most reliable levels share these signs: